julius1504/pokemon-romhack-labels/README.md

 # pokemon-romhack-labels
-Stickers/Labels for Pokémon Romhack Cartridges.
+Stickers/Labels for Pokémon romhack cartridges.

 Print with 600 DPI and 100% scaling (or just use dimensions below).